Full-time: three years. Part-time: five to six years study, including some evening modules for students who find evening attendance more convenient.

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

-In your first year, modules provide you with a good overview of Literature which will support your learning throughout your degree – you also have the opportunity to take an elective in another subject.
+Modules provide you with a good overview of Literature which will support your learning throughout your degree – you also have the opportunity to take an elective in another subject.

-In your second year, you take compulsory modules – you can select from options in Literature, and also take an elective module from another subject.
+You take compulsory modules – you can select from options in Literature, and also take an elective module from another subject.
 In your second year you also participate in a project-based module, to develop and enhance your employability skills:

-In your third year, there is greater flexibility for you to select options, in addition to the compulsory modules which you will need in order to complete the single honours programme.
+There is greater flexibility for you to select options, in addition to the compulsory modules which you will need in order to complete the single honours programme.

 Compulsory modules are: